ropensci/europepmc/README.md

-The search function helps to get a general overview about additional information types that are offered by Europe PMC and which can be retrieved through other `rebi`-functions.
+The search function helps to get a general overview about additional information types that are offered by Europe PMC and which can be retrieved through other `europepmc`-functions.
 Columns inform whether open access full texts (`isOpenAccess`), cross-links to other EBI databases (`hasDbCrossReferences`), text-mined terms (`hasTextMinedTerms`) or references (`hasReferences`) are available.

 By default, `epmc_search` returns 25 records.
 To adjust the limit, simply use the `limit` parameter.

 Either list of publication ids (`id_list = TRUE`) or key metadata